-The walls of the nave, the presbytery with the apse and the tower (along with the original stairs in the wall thickness) and the portal in the southern wall have retained their Romanesque character.
-In the presbytery, a late-gothic stellar vault from the end of the 15th century has survived, and a neo-gothic net vault is now visible in the nave.
+The walls of the nave, the presbytery with the apse and the tower (along with the original stairs in the wall thickness) and the portal in the southern wall have retained the Romanesque character.
+A late-Gothic stellar vault from the end of the 15th century has survived in the chancel, and a neo-Gothic net vault is visible in the nave.
 There is a Gothic crucifix from the 16th century in the porch.
 Unfortunately, two historic stalls from the 15th century were burnt by the Germans during the Second World War, and the late Gothic bell was melted down.

 Tomaszewski A., Romańskie kościoły z emporami zachodnimi na obszarze Polski, Czech i Węgier, Wrocław 1974.